jssprz/video_captioning_datasets/README.md

 ### Corpus Details

+The next table details the vocabulary composition of each corpus, *i.e.*, number of tokens, nouns, verbs, adjectives, and adverbs.
-The next table shows the average length of captions, vocabulary (unique words) composition of each dataset's corpus, and percent of tokens that appear in the GloVe-6B dictionary.
+We also show the average length of captions and the percent of tokens that appear in the [GloVe-6B](https://nlp.stanford.edu/projects/glove/) dictionary.
 The words categorization have been calculated by POS-tagging with [*universal tagset* mapping](http://www.nltk.org/book/ch05.html).

 Corpus                                                                   | Avg. caption len. | Tokens    | Nouns     | Verbs   | Adjectives | Adverbs | \% of tokens in GloVe-6B |